welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_posts/2024-08-20-Tricks-in-counting-problems.md

 1. Add $x$ elements of the same type to $S$, given that no element of this type has been added before.
 2. Remove $y$ (given that $y \leq \vert S \vert$) elements from $S$, order these $y$ removed elements in any manner, and append them to $p$.

-Finally, we need to find the number of distinct lists $p$ we can generate.
+Finally, you need to find the number of distinct generatable lists $p$.

 <details><summary class ="spoiler-summary">Notation</summary>
 <div class = "spoiler-content">